PERFECTION

 PERFECTION splices ‘David Beckham’s Qatar Stopover’ with the soccer legend’s social media posts, media clips and articles, advertisements, and human rights information.

-Photography by Emma Byrnes
+Exhibition documentation by Emma Byrnes

 www.emmabyrnes.com